ue4plugins/TextAsset/README.md

 ## Dependencies

-This plug-in requires Visual Studio and either a C++ code project or a the full Unreal Engine 4 source code from GitHub.
+This plug-in requires Visual Studio and either a C++ code project or the full Unreal Engine 4 source code from GitHub.
 If you are new to programming in UE4, please see the official [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!